Generalized Nearest Neighbor Decoding: Conclusion

 In closing, we briefly comment on challenges for implementing the GNNDR.
-Our analysis and results hinge on the assumption of Gaussian input distribution, but in practical systems the input distribution is a discrete constellation.
-Hence a key issue is to solve for the optimal or nearly optimal output processing and codeword scaling functions for practical input distributions.
-For general channels, direct calculation of the conditional expectations required for the GNNDR typically involves numerical multiple integrations and thus is not usually tractable.
-We note, however, that conditional expectation is closely related to regression, and therefore, an approximate solution is to apply computational tools from the vast literature on nonlinear regression \cite{hastie:book}, for example, kernel estimators and deep neural networks; see, e.g., \cite{zhang19jsac}.
+First, our analysis and results hinge on the assumption of Gaussian input distribution, so a natural next step is to solve for the optimal or nearly optimal GNNDR for practical discrete input distributions.
+Second, for general channels, direct calculation of the conditional expectations in the GNNDR typically involves numerical multiple integrations and thus is not usually tractable.
+We note, however, that conditional expectation is closely related to regression, and therefore, a promising approach is to apply computational tools from the vast literature on nonlinear regression \cite{hastie:book}, for example, kernel estimators and neural networks; see, e.g., \cite{zhang19jsac}.